-Thank you everyone who has read and commented on part 1 and welcome to the second part of this article in which I describe my workflow after I listened through everything, placed markers and regions for specific information and taken notes aside.
-The main reason why listening through, cleaning and marking before displaying the clips […]
+Thank you everyone who has read and commented on part 1 and welcome to the second part of this article in which I describe my workflow after… Read more “A method for organizing field recordings – part 2”

 Category: Tutorials